plataplomo/hummingbot/workflow/django_fastapi_refactor/05_database_integration.md

 from cyberdelta.apis.backpack.models.bp_raw_kline import BPRawKline

 class MarketDataStorageAdapter:
-    """Adapter to store market data from existing APIs to database"""
+    """Adapter to store market data from existing APIs to database

+    This captures and stores data from the production-ready API clients including all enhancements like auto-lending balances and margin data.
+    The existing APIs continue to work unchanged.
+    """

     def __init__(self, database_url: str):
         self.database_url = database_url